 On preparing for a Beethoven marathon Part 4: Julian Jacobson

 Pianist and piano professor Julian Jacobson continues his Beethoven marathon series.
 Beethoven’s monumental Sonata in B flat major Op.
 106, known as the ‘Hammerklavier’, is today’s chosen topic.
-You can read other posts in this series, here.
 Ah, the redoubtable Hammerklavier.
 Beethoven’s “ne plus ultra” piano work, unless it be the Diabelli Variations.
-The piece…
+The piece that was regarded as unplayable, a closed book, until…

 On preparing for a Beethoven Marathon Part 3: Julian Jacobson

-Today’s blog is a continuation of concert pianist and teacher Julian Jacobson’s series highlighting the preparations for his forthcoming Beethoven marathon, where he will perform all 32 sonatas in one day.
+Concert pianist and teacher Julian Jacobson’s series highlighting the preparations for his forthcoming Beethoven marathon concert continue.
 Here, Julian discusses why he will be performing them all from memory.
 Why from memory?
-Why oh why, as I sometimes ask myself when…
+Why oh why, as I sometimes ask myself when a particularly fiddly bit of detail, often in the early sonatas, proves especially recalcitrant….